SpyrosMouchlianitis/crypto13/README.md

 e.g. the quick brown fox jumps over the lazy dog ---> gur dhvpx oebja sbk whzcf bire gur ynml qbt

-You can use it as well to decrypt a message, by using it in the sasme way.
+You can use it as well to decrypt a message, by using it in the same way.
 For example:
       gur dhvpx oebja sbk whzcf bire gur ynml qbt --->  the quick brown fox jumps over the lazy dog